sillsdev/gha-ubuntu-packaging/README.md

-This can either be done by building a docker image and then running the `build-package.sh` script inside the docker container, or by using `local-build.sh` which encapsulates these two steps.
+This can either be done by building a docker image and then running the `build-package.sh` script inside the docker container, or by using `local-build.sh` which combines these two steps.

 ### Using `local-build.sh`